mlibrary/canvas-lti/modules/contrib/disable_messages/README.txt

    regular expression.
 The system will automatically add /^ and $/ at the beginning and end of the pattern to ensure that the match is always a full match instead of a partial match.
 This will help prevent unexpected filtering of messages.
-So if you want to filter out a specific message ensure that you add the full message including any punctuation and additional HTML if any.
+If you know the exact message to filter, add the entire message including punctuations and additional HTML (if any).

    If you are familiar with wildcard searches using *, and not Regular Expressions, you can achieve the exact same thing by using .* as your